on2k23nm/on2k23nm.github.io/_posts/DesignPatterns/2025-06-08-Design-Patterns-Factory-Method.markdown

 This presents an immediate problem.
 What happens when you need to support a different sensor, like an OusterLiDAR, or switch to a simulated sensor for testing?
 You would have to find and modify every place where `new VelodyneLiDAR()` is called.
 This violates the **Open/Closed Principle**—_your system should be open for extension (adding new sensors) but closed for modification (changing the perception logic)_.
 Direct instantiation makes your high-level modules dependent on low-level concrete details, which is the opposite of a robust architecture.

-Of course.
-Here is a combined version that integrates the conceptual notes into the "Solution" and "First Principles" format.

 ### The Solution: Deferring Instantiation to Subclasses

 The **Factory Method** is a creational design pattern that provides a solution to the problem of creating objects without specifying the exact, concrete class of the object that will be created.
 Its primary principle is to **delegate the responsibility of instantiation**.